wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

   - Account name (exactly as it appears on their bank statement)
   - Account Number
   - Sort Code
-- A mandatory checkbox for the user that states "I confirm that I am the account holder and am authorised to set up Direct Debit payments on this account"
+- A mandatory checkbox for the user that states "I confirm that I am the account holder and am authorized to set up Direct Debit payments on this account"
-- A checkbox which must be not be checked which states "More than one person is required to authorise Direct Debits"
+- A checkbox which must be not be checked which states "More than one person is required to authorize Direct Debits"
   - Mandates for accounts with multiple signatories are not currently supported and so must be explicitly excluded.
 - A statement relating to the Direct Debit guarantee with the [Direct Debit logo](https://wealthkernel.azureedge.net/wealthkernel-api-docs/direct-debits/direct-debit-logo.svg) beside it.
   - The statement must read "Your payments are protected by the Direct Debit guarantee"
   - It must also contain a link to the full Direct Debit wording, [see below](#direct-debit-guarantee---full-wording).
-- A statement relating to the GoCardless privay notice.
+- A statement relating to the GoCardless privacy notice.
   - It must read "Payments by GoCardless.
-Read the GoCardless privay notice"
+Read the GoCardless privacy notice"
   - The statement must also contain a link to the GoCardless privacy notice at https://gocardless.com/privacy
 - A statement about how WealthKernel can be contacted for Direct Debit issues, for example "If you have any questions about your direct debit please contact directdebits@wealthkernel.com"
   - As the official service user it is a regulatory requirement that the WelthKernel email address is used for direct debit support.